Legionnaires Disease Prevention

 Symptoms can come on 2-10 days after exposure.
 The shortlist includes:

 - See the Center for Disease Control’s website for more signs and symptoms.

 People most at risk are those with weakened immune systems, current or former smokers, have lung conditions, and are over 65.
 The ensuing complications lead to respiratory failure, septic shock, and acute kidney failure.
 Given that hospitals and other healthcare facilities have patients that fall into overlapping high-risk categories, there is a much higher risk of a Legionella outbreak.

 Legionella Control in Facilities

-While Legionella outbreaks are more common in healthcare facilities due to high-risk occupants, legionella is just as likely to be found in office buildings, apartment buildings, industrial cooling systems or any potable water system especially when there are faucets and showers that are not in regular use.
-The ASHRAE standard has outlined for us the buildings and systems that are most at risk to harbor Legionella.
-It is our job as water treatment professionals to guide our customers towards best practices that will minimize the threat of Legionella in their systems.
-We strive to protect our customers from Legionella and all risks associated with it including the legal challenges that can ensue if an outbreak does occur.
-Outbreaks are more common in large and complex cooling systems as well as potable systems, like those in hospitals and health care facilities.
+While Legionella outbreaks are more common in healthcare facilities due to high-risk occupants, legionella is just as likely to be found in office buildings, apartment buildings, industrial cooling systems, or any potable water system, especially when some faucets and showers are not in regular use.
+The ANSI/ASHRAE Standard 188-2018 has outlined the buildings and systems most at risk of harboring Legionella.
+It is our job as water treatment professionals to guide our customers toward best practices that will minimize the threat of Legionella in their systems.
+We strive to protect our customers from Legionella and all associated risks, including the legal challenges that can ensue if an outbreak occurs.
+Outbreaks are more common in large and complex cooling and potable systems, like hospitals and healthcare facilities.